 Signs that a young child may be at risk of dyslexia include:

 - Late talking

 - Problems forming words correctly, such as reversing sounds in words or confusing words that sound alike

 - Problems remembering or naming letters, numbers and colors

 - Difficulty learning nursery rhymes or playing rhyming games

-Once your child is in school, dyslexia signs and symptoms may become more apparent, including:
+Once your child is in school, dyslexia symptoms may become more apparent, including:

 - Reading well below the expected level for age

-- Problems processing and understanding what he or she hears
+- Problems processing and understanding what is heard

 - Difficulty finding the right word or forming answers to questions